ningrui-li/nonlinear_acoustic/comparisons/focus30mm/B_compare/README.md

 The code used to run the 30 mm KZK sim with α = 0.45 dB/cm/MHz and β = 3.5 can be found in `/luscinia/nl91/nonlinear_acoustic/kzk/field_ii_c52_focus30mm/B_3.5/a_0.45_B_3.5`. `c52_30mm_intensity_field_ii_pressure_input_beta_3.5.mat` contains the intensity field data.

+The code used to run the 30 mm KZK sim with α = 0.45 dB/cm/MHz and β = 7 can be found in `/luscinia/nl91/nonlinear_acoustic/kzk/field_ii_c52_focus30mm/B_7/a_0.45_B_7`. `c52_30mm_intensity_field_ii_pressure_input_beta_7.mat` contains the intensity field data.

 #### Methods
-Two different 3D KZK simulations (`try3d_kzk_sim.m`) were run using the same Field II synthesized initial pressure input data (see `/luscinia/nl91/nonlinear_acoustic/kzk/field_ii_c52_focus30mm`) as well as the same attenuation coefficent of α = 0.45 dB/cm/MHz.
-However, one simulation was run in linear mode with β = 0 while the other one was run with β = 3.5.
+Three different 3D KZK simulations (`try3d_kzk_sim.m`) were run using the same Field II synthesized initial pressure input data (see `/luscinia/nl91/nonlinear_acoustic/kzk/field_ii_c52_focus30mm`) as well as the same attenuation coefficent of α = 0.45 dB/cm/MHz.
+However, one sim was run in linear mode with β = 0, another was run with β = 3.5, and the last was with β = 7.
 Each intensity field was normalized and cut into quarters, since the intensity field had quarter-symmetry due to the input Field II synthesized pressures also having quarter symmetry.

 #### Results
 ### Maximum Intensity